larsjuhljensen/tagger/README.md

 ### Compiling and installation ###

-To configure, edit the makefile and ensure that the CFLAGS variable includes a -I option that points to your Python.h wherever it is installed on your system.
+To configure, edit the makefile and ensure that the CFLAGS variable includes a -I (capital i) option that points to your Python.h wherever it is installed on your system.

 ~~~~
 make